whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 ## Areas of Emphasis

 My goal for Mod 1 was to develop a basic understanding of the Ruby language and feel comfortable using it.
 I came into Mod 1 without any experience in computer science, programming, or coding.
 Before Mod 1 I had never written a program or piece of code, ever.
 I feel that over the past six weeks I have developed a very basic understanding of Ruby.
 I know that there is much more to learn, but I am pleased with my progress so far and look forward to continuing to grow and learn more.
+One area I really want to improve upon is my understanding and "fluency" with Github.

 ## Self-Assessment Scores